-They look down, as though observing long reading tables with desk lights so you can check out a book from the stacks and spend an afternoon reading.
-I wonder if Demosthenes, Emerson, Irving, Goethe, Franklin, Macaulay, Hawthorne, Scott, and Dante would care if you’re reading their work or if they’d get all irritated if you were reading someone like Jane Austin.
-What a lightweight.
-Smut, complete smut.
-Pride and Prejudice, put that garbage down…
+The reading room of the Library of Congress has a stunning domed ceiling painted in gold leaf.
+Encircled high above the floor are nine statues of authors: Demosthenes, Emerson, Irving, Goethe, Franklin, Macaulay, Hawthorne, Scott, and Dante.
+They look down, as though observing the long reading tables and lights and stacks so you can check out a book from the stacks and spend an afternoon reading.
+I wonder if Demosthenes, Emerson, Irving, Goethe, Franklin, Macaulay, Hawthorne, Scott, and Dante would care if you’re reading their work or if they’d get all irritated if you were reading someone low-brow, Jane Austin, Gone With the Wind, smut like that.

 So.
 Hmm.
 The problem of Ecclesiastes 12:12.

 Perhaps I’m looking at the verse wrong.
-It doesn’t say reading or writing books is pointless, it only says that there are an awful lot of them and they can ‘weary the soul.’
+It doesn’t say reading or writing books is pointless, it only says that there are an awful lot of them and that they can ‘weary the soul.’
 Trying to get through all of them would weary my soul—and trying to figure them all out would certainly weary my soul.

-But regarding anything beyond this, dear friend, go easy.
+“But regarding anything beyond this, dear friend, go easy.
 There’s no end to the publishing of books, and constant study wears you out so you’re no good for anything else.
 The last and final word is this:

-Do what he tells you.
+Do what he tells you.”

 Fifty Shades of Gray notwithstanding, there's nothing wrong with a good beach read, but I also love a rich story, where I'm struck by subtexts and deeper meanings, and wonder about the author’s intent and accidental narratives.
 But I need to remember I shouldn't make it my life’s work to study books when the book to end all books is on my bedside table.